WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

 ```

 Now Bob has access to upload 50MB or less files to the CloudStore.
-But he would prefer that DummyBot do uploads for him... well, for a
+But he would prefer that Dummy Bot do uploads for him... well, for a
 month.
 He'll see how it goes.
 Luckily these capabilities are
-composable, and so DummyBot can create an attenuated capability out of
+composable, and so Dummy Bot can create an attenuated capability out of
 the attenuated capability he already has!

 ``` javascript